msampathkumar/datadriven/Project Submission.md

 5. Re-Evaluation with threshold improvisation check.
 6. Submission

+## Algorithms and Techniques

+As described in the introduction, a smart understanding of which water points will fail can improve maintenance operations and ensure that clean, potable water is available to communities across Tanzania.

+A Classifier comparision from [Sklearn's documentation][classifier_comparision_page]

 ![Classifiers Comparison][classifier_comparision]

-As we can see from above analysis, I find that `Nearest Neighbor` performs better when Random Forest is performing low.
-Also for different learning process from that of Random Forest.
-GBT Tree, sometime have seems performed better than Random Forest.
+For initial understanding, as we can see from above analysis on different kinds of datasets, I find that _Nearest Neighbor_ performs better when Random Forest is performing low.
+Also to have different learning process from that of Random Forest, we will also consider GBT Trees, which seem  seems performed better than Random Forest.

 We will be using Gaussian Process, Neural Nets for unsupervised Learning exploration.
 No specific reason but taken, two models different kinds of models for exploration.

+So, We will use familiar (inherently) multi-class Supervised Classifiers like Tree Algorithms(RF, GBT).
+As these models are easy to train, self-learning & evaluation nature make them a general good technique.

+From dataset features, we have coordinates like longitude, latitude and pump models and other, it might even possible that simmilar issues are observed in certain neighbour and have been reported already so Nearest Neighbour models could also perform well.

+During model selection, we will also explore One\-vs\-Rest Sklearn's MultiClassification Technique.
+As the data is unbalanced, we believe that a One\-vs\-Rest might perform well.

+We have tried following Algorithms to check which kind of family model fits well data with simple parameters.
+During

+* GBT Trees
+* Nearest Neighbors
+* Random Forest
+* Multi Class
+    * One vs Rest with Random Forest
+    * One vs One with Random Forest
+* Parameter tuning
+* XGBOOST

 ## Data Preprocessing

 As mentioned earlier majority of the data is object columns,

-* Date Columns: We have one columns `date_recorded`, which supposed to show on which data record was added.
+* Date Columns: We have one columns _date\_recorded_, which supposed to show on which data record was added.

 * Bool Columns: Instead of deleting null or replacing null with True or False, we have converted all these into numbers and thus not losing any information.